-You must complete (and keep / provide when requested, a certificate of completion as evidence for) -
+You must complete (and keep / provide when requested, a certificate of completion as evidence for) - good practice to renew them after the three years, in order to keep your knowledge and understanding up to date.

-- The online Basic Awareness module - The online Safeguarding Foundations module
+- The online Basic Awareness module - The online Safeguarding Foundation module

 The above two modules will have a three-year renewal date.
 However, unless the contents changes substantially, they do not need to be renewed.
-That said, it is good practice to renew them after the three years, in order to keep your knowledge and understanding up to date.
+That said, it is